Fluorescence calorimetry of an ion crystal: Measuring the temperature of large crystals with light

-where $\zeta=\sqrt{\omega_R/(\hbar\beta)}$.
+where $\zeta=2\sqrt{\omega_R/\hbar\beta}$.
 Without loss of generality, in the above equation we assumed that laser light propagates along the $z$ direction.
-From expression \eqref{eq:rhoee} we can directly find the resonance fluorescence: $S(T)=\gamma\rho_\text{ee}(T)$.
-Figures\,\ref{fig_sat} (a) and (b) display Eq.\,\eqref{eq:rhoee} for two values of the saturation parameter $s$ and as a function of the temperature $T$ and of the detuning $\Delta$.
-At low saturation (left panel) the resonance fluorescence signal reaches a maximum as a function of $T$.
+From the expression \eqref{eq:rhoee} we can directly find the resonance fluorescence: $S(T)=\gamma\rho_\text{ee}(T)$.
+Figures \ref{fig_sat}(a) and \ref{fig_sat}(b) display Eq. \eqref{eq:rhoee} for two values of the saturation parameter $s$ and as a function of the temperature $T$ and of the detuning $\Delta$.
+At low saturation [Fig. \ref{fig_sat}(a)] the resonance fluorescence signal reaches a maximum as a function of $T$.
 This maximum depends on the detuning and moves towards higher values of $T$ with increasing $\Delta$.
-On the contrary, at saturation (central panel) the resonance fluorescence signal is a monotonously decreasing function of $T$.
-The temperature dependence of the resonance fluorescence at fixed $\Delta$ and different saturation parameters $s$ is illustrated in the right panel.
+On the contrary, at saturation [Fig.~\ref{fig_sat}(b)] the resonance fluorescence signal is a monotonically decreasing function of $T$.
+The temperature dependence of the resonance fluorescence at fixed $\Delta$ and different saturation parameters $s$ is illustrated in Fig. \ref{fig_sat}(c).
+We emphasize that the excited state population of an ion embedded in a crystal [Eq. \eqref{eq:rhoee_general}] depends on the crystal's motional energy in the same way as when the crystal consists of a single trapped ion (see also Ref. \cite{Biesheuvel2016}).
+We have shown that this holds when we can assume that the time scale in which a photon is scattered is much faster than the time scale over which a signal propagates across the crystal.
+The light scattered by the ion allows one to access the crystal's temperature assuming the system is at equilibrium.
+This assumption requires, among other necessities, that the micromotion can be neglected and the trapping potential can be faithfully described by the secular approximation.
+We refer the reader to Refs.\ \cite{Champenois_MassSpectroscopy, micromotion} for a detailed characterization of the effects of micromotion.

-We now use a simplified model in order to estimate the temperature, at which the fluorescence of the ion crystal is maximal for a given set of parameters.
-We first observe that, at this temperature, the integral in Eq.\,\eqref{eq:rhoee} is maximal.
-The integral can be interpreted as the overlap between the Gaussian distribution and the ion's absorption spectrum.
-In what follows, we approximate the Gaussian, $\exp(-p_z^2)$, with a step function for $p_z$ in $(-1,1)$.
-Then, the maximum temperature parameter $\zeta_\text{max}$ satisfies